sensible-hq/sensible-docs/readme-sync/v0/best-practices/1000 - performance.md

 - document performance
 - document type performance

-Note that the number of documents you submit has no noticeable effect on performance.
+Note that the number of documents you submit for extraction has no noticeable effect on performance.
 Each document gets its own worker in parallel.

 Document performance
 ----